eloomi/rest-api/README.md

 - [Update user by EmployeeID](users/employee_id/patch.md) : `PATCH /v3/users-employee_id/:employee_id`
 - [Delete user by EmployeeID](users/employee_id/delete.md) : `DELETE /v3/users-employee_id/:employee_id`

-## Goals
-This will list the endpoints valid for managing goals.

 ## Units (Departments)
 This will list the endpoints valid for managing units (departments).

 ## Teams
 This will list the endpoints valid for managing teams.

 ## Groups (Access Groups)
 This will list the endpoints valid for managing access groups.

 ## Coaches
 This will list the endpoints valid for managing coaches.

 ## Courses
 This will list the endpoints valid for managing courses.

-## Orders (CourseShop only)
-This will list the endpoints valid for managing orders.

-## Customers (CourseShop only)
+## Goals
-This will list the endpoints valid for managing customers.
+This will list the endpoints valid for managing goals.

 ## Paths (Performance Appraisal)
 This will list the endpoints valid for managing paths.